lifei176/Single-cell-atlas-of-sex-differences-and-androgen-effects/README.md

 - biomaRt (version 2.40.5)
 # Demo
 # AASB-DEG_definition: The pipeline to define AASB-DEG
--Input: required input data files
+- Input: required input data files
--Output: expected output results
+- Output: expected output results
--The pipeline should take approximately 7 seconds on a recommended computer.
+- The pipeline should take approximately 7 seconds on a recommended computer
 # Pathway_enrichment: The pipeline to perform pathway enrichment based on DEGs
--Input: required input data files
+- Input: required input data files
--Output: expected output results
+- Output: expected output results
--The pipeline should take approximately 27 mins on a recommended computer -Users can also directly provide input files with the format required, and perform analysis by modifying the corresponding code.
+- The pipeline should take approximately 27 mins on a recommended computer
+- Users can also directly provide input files with the format required, and perform analysis by modifying our code